Minuscule 53: Description

 The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, with the τιτλοι (titles of chapters) at the top of the pages.
-There is no a division according to the Ammonian Sections with references to the Eusebian Canons are absent.
+There is no a division according to the Ammonian Sections with references to the Eusebian Canons.

 It contains Prolegomena, and subscriptions at the end of each Gospel.

 Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Kurt Aland placed it in Category V. According to the Claremont Profile Method it represents Kx text in Luke 1 and Luke 20.
 In Luke 10 no profile was made.
 It creates textual pair with 902.

 Textually it is close to Minuscule 271.

 History

 The name of scribe was probably Nicholaus (?).
 The manuscript was examined by John Mill (Selden 1).
 C. R. Gregory saw it in 1883.

 It is currently housed in at the Bodleian Library (Selden Supra 28), at Oxford.